uclanelsonlab/udn_client/Readme.md

 - `--file-types`: File types to download (comma-separated: sequencing_file,medical_record,etc.)
 - `--list-participants`: List all available participants
 - `--info-only`: Only get participant information, don't download files
+- `--all`: Download all available files for the participant (new simplified way)
-- `--download`: Download files for the participant (must be explicitly set)
+- `--download`: Download files for the participant (legacy way, must be explicitly set)
 - `--gvcf`: Only download files ending with .gvcf.gz (must be used with --download)
 - `--vcf`: Only download files ending with .vcf.gz (must be used with --download)
 - `--verbose`: Enable verbose logging